mercurius-js/cache/README.md

 - **policy~references**

-function to set the `references` for the query, see [invalidation](#invalidation) to know how to use references, and TODO  for a complete use case.
+function to set the `references` for the query, see [invalidation](#invalidation) to know how to use references, and [https://github.com/mercurius-js/mercurius-cache-example](https://github.com/mercurius-js/mercurius-cache-example) for a complete use case.
 Example

 ```js